sdylewski/Stealthchanger/docs/SoftwareAndConfig/ToolCalibration.md

 **Note:** You can setup your printer to home with Tn if you're only using that one tool during printing, but it requires a more advanced print_start macro.
-See the [PRINT_START macro example](Examples/PRINT_START.md) for reference.
+See the [Advanced PRINT_START macro example](Examples/PRINT_START_Advanced.md) for reference.

 ### G-code Z Offset Calibration Procedure